 - 3.17 NCTCOG shall practice preventive maintenance on all NCTCOG owned or leased CPE, database maintenance and ancillary equipment, software, and databases, including, at a minimum, backing up data as necessary.
-NCTCOG shall also be responsible for any maintenance costs on the before mentioned equipment. - 3.18 Local Government will maintain 9-1-1 equipment and areas by ensuring cleanliness. - 3.19 Local Government shall notify NCTCOG Operations Specialist when there is any scheduled maintenance on commercial power backup generator, at least 48 hours prior to work being done. - 3.20 Local Government shall immediately notify NCTCOG Operations Specialist of any power or generator outages.
-If the outage affects the 9-1-1 system, trouble reporting procedures should be followed.
+NCTCOG shall also be responsible for any maintenance costs on the before mentioned equipment. - 3.18 Local Government will maintain 9-1-1 equipment and areas by ensuring cleanliness.

+3.19 Local Government shall notify NCTCOC On a six of the state of the st - 3.19 Local Government shall notify NCTCOG Operations Specialist when there is any scheduled maintenance on commercial power backup generator at least 48 hours prior to work being done. - 3.20 Local Government shall immediately notify NCTCOG Operations Specialist of any power or generator outages.
+If the outage affects the 9-1-1 system, trouble-reporting procedures should be followed.

-- 3.21 For Local Governments that have administrative telephone system integration with NCTCOG 9-1-1 equipment, NCTCOG requires a contingency plan identifying their back-up solution for the administrative telephone system.
-If a contingency plan is not provided to NCTCOG within 30 days of contract execution, NCTCOG reserves the right to remove the administrative phone lines from the 9-1-1 equipment. - 3.22 Local Government shall notify the NCTCOG Technical Team by calling 888-311-3911.
+- For Local Governments that have administrative telephone system integration with 3.21 NCTCOG 9-1-1 equipment, NCTCOG requires a contingency plan identifying their back-up solution for the administrative telephone system.
+If a contingency plan is not provided to NCTCOG within 30 days of contract execution, NCTCOG reserves the right to remove the administrative phone lines from the 9-1-1 equipment. - Local Government shall notify the NCTCOG Technical Team by calling 888-311-3.22 3911.
 In addition, the Local Government may utilize one of the following methods: - 1. via email to support@nct911.org - 2. via the Trouble Ticket System (accessed by using the icon on the toolbar) - 3. http://tracker.nctcog.org/scc